note: hard copies of the Mini Show Guide for Entrants are available at club meetings

 Clean up of pots and plants can be started well ahead of time not at the last moment.
 Spent blooms are removed and the soil surface tidied up.
 A mulch or top dressing appropriate to the kind of plant is a good idea.
 Pebbles or gravel suit cacti or succulents whereas bark suits azaleas.
 Foil or paper should rarely be used to cover the pots.
 If used at all it should be appropriate in texture and colour.
 It is better to use a slightly larger container to put the original container in.
 Plants should be at the center of the pot and supporting stems should be straight.
 Plants should look healthy and well cared for.
 Remember during a final clean up just before the show, all dead, damaged and diseased material should be removed from the plant and soil.
 Leaves should be bright and clean, any drastic pruning should be done well ahead of time to allow time for healing and the plant to recover.

 Remember to dust leaves but do not polish.
 Tidy up the soil surface and make certain the pot is clean and shiny.
-In this category we include greenhouse grown plants.
-Other things being equal, preference might be given to a well grown plant that is rare or unusual.
+In this category, we include greenhouse grown plants.
+Other things being equal, preference might be given to a well-grown plant that is rare or unusual.
 The exhibited plant should be “in character” that is close to its normal growth style.
 The pot in which the plant is grown should be suitable in size and colour.
 Foliage is best if it is bright, vivid and clear of blemishes.

 Examples of potted plants are: African Violets, orchid, a succulent, cactus, plants grown for its foliage, collection of house plants in one container.

-RHODODENDRONS and AZLEAS
+RHODODENDRONS and AZALEAS

 Remember that a truss is the flower cluster coming from a single bud.
 A spray is a branch with a number of trusses.
 There are penalties for spent, faded or imperfect florets and for evidence that individual florets have been removed.
 A small proportion of unopened floret buds are permitted.
 A single leaf whorl of foliage must be present except for deciduous azaleas.
 A limited number of damaged leaves may be removed.

 Hybrid tea roses are shown with one flower per stem whereas floribunda roses have a spray of blooms per stem.
 When showing roses, think about the stage of development.
-The most beautiful stage is when the rose is two thirds to three quarters open.
+The most beautiful stage is when the rose is two thirds to three-quarters open.
 Judges look for a pointed center with petals evenly distributed around the flower, with good balance and no gaps.
 The petals should be bright in colour and velvety and free of white, green or other blemishes caused by rain or insects.
 The same applies to the straight stem and leaves which should be in proportion to the flower.
 Side buds should have been removed at some stage, the earlier the better.
 The foliage should have at least three leaves, five is preferable.
 A collection of roses could be shown in the Unlisted class.
 A reluctant hybrid tea rose can be coaxed into opening just a little by warming it in the hand and blowing on it in the center at the last moment.
 With a spray of blooms, careful removal of the blooms in the center will enable other blooms to have room to open.

 Check for the green markings on the petals to ensure that all three of your flowers have exactly the same pattern.
 Over the years we have observed that there are many patterns to the green trim.
 It is also important to select specimens in which the flower casing is still supple but not dried.
 Do not show any leaves and remember that uniformity is the goal.
 A small mirror can be helpful to show the inside of the drooping flower.

-They should be fresh and open but remember they will open a little more in the environment of our warm and brightly lit show room.
+They should be fresh and open but remember they will open a little more in the environment of our warm and brightly lit showroom.
 To keep them from opening up too much a straight pin can be inserted into the stem just below the bloom.
 But remember to remove it at the last minute.
 Be careful not to shake the pollen off and choose matching blossoms especially as far as size is concerned.
 Foliage is optional but if shown it should be clean, fresh and disease free.
 You can enter as many varieties as you wish.
-We all like to see what a wonderful wide range of varieties are now available.
+We all like to see what a wonderfully wide range of varieties is now available.
 Don’t be put off if you have lost track of the cultivars name although this may be of interest to people who would like to try them in their own garden.

 Although from a botanical point of view a fruit is an expanded ovary, from the trade point of view it is something usually used as a dessert, thus tomatoes and pumpkins etc are put with the vegetables or as a separate class.
 Most fruits are shown when ripe but some, like apples, pears and gooseberries, may be shown when not fully ripened.
 Check the ripening of fruit you are showing.
 If it is ripening quickly pick some and put it in the fridge until show time.
 Colour is very important in most fruits but certainly not all, especially some varieties of apples, Russet for example.